apocalyptech/bl3-cli-saveedit/README.md

     bl3-save-import-protobuf -p edited.pbraw -t old.sav -c

+# Importing JSON

+If you saved a savegame in JSON format (using the `-o json` option), you may want to re-import it into a savegame, perhaps after having edited it by hand.
+This can be done with the separate utility `bl3-save-import-json`.
+This requires a `-j`/`--json` argument to specify the file where the JSON is stored, and a `-t`/`--to-filename` argument, which specifies the filename to import the JSON into:

+    bl3-save-import-json -j edited.json -t old.sav

+By default this will prompt for confirmation before actually overwriting the file, but you can use the `-c`/`--clobber` option to force it to overwrite without asking:

+    bl3-save-import-json -j edited.json -t old.sav -c

+**NOTE:** Importing from JSON isn't super well tested, though I haven't found any problems yet.
+Definitely keep backups if you're planning on using this, though.
+Let me know if anything breaks!

 # Savegame Info Usage

 The `bl3-save-info` script is extremely simple, and just dumps a bunch